syncfusion-content/winui-docs/winui/BusyIndicator/Content.md

 ## Busy content template

-The BusyIndicator control provides options to customize the content by using the `DataTemplate` with the help of `BusyContentTemplate` property.
+The BusyIndicator control provides options to customize the content by using the `DataTemplate` with the help of the `BusyContentTemplate` property.

 {% tabs %}
 {% highlight xaml %}